jackmaden/philosophybreak/src/pages/articles/stoicism-and-emotion-dont-repress-your-feelings-reframe-them/index.md

 <span class="big-letter">O</span>f course, the Stoics were writing at a time before the physiological underpinnings of conditions like chronic anxiety had been better researched and understood, so their advice — _use your judgment to lend perspective to your situation!_ — may not be sufficient in all cases, and is not a replacement for professional therapeutic care.

-Nevertheless, recalling the lessons of Stoicism can still be of real benefit: by attempting to make clearer judgments about our situation, we can protect ourselves from spiraling, destructive emotions.
+Nevertheless, recalling the lessons of Stoicism can still be of real benefit: by attempting to make clearer judgments about our situation, we can protect ourselves from spiraling, destructive emotions, and create room to move forward with virtue.

 For instance, say someone insults you.
 In the moment, you might judge that it is outrageous for that person to injure you so, and so your ‘first movement’ of annoyance may quickly become anger.